OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

     </div>
     ```

-1. Open **index.js** in the root of the project, replace the entire contents with the following code, and save the file.
+1. Open the file **src/index.js** to specify the script for the add-in.
+Replace the entire contents with the following code and save the file.

     ```js
     'use strict';